ph0well/htb-writeups/easy/lame.md

 ## FTP
 The ftp service on this box has anonymous login enabled which allows us to connect without authenticating

-Unfortunately there are no files on the ftp server for us to look at.
 ```sh
 root@kali:~# ftp 10.10.10.3
 Connected to 10.10.10.3.